 Activities of the CEL

-The Osaka Gas Research Institute for Culture, Energy and Life (CEL) has chosen four key areas of research—life, culture, energy infrastructure and business management—and conducts research from the perspective of day-to-day living and seeks to put its findings into practice and into recommendations.
-In undertaking such research activities, the company focuses on important and potentially important social issues facing regions.
-The CEL presents these findings in publications, symposiums and seminars, lectures on them at universities, and publishes them in newspapers and magazines.
+The Research Institute for Culture, Energy and Life (CEL) is Osaka Gas’s in-house research institute established in 1986 as one of the projects commemorating the 80th anniversary of the founding of Osaka Gas.
+The CEL presents findings from its research activities in publications, symposiums, and seminars, lectures on them at universities, and publishes them in newspapers and magazines.
 It also makes good use of them in outside activities undertaken in cooperation with government agencies, business committees and NPOs.
-In addition, the CEL actively disseminates information through its triannual magazine “CEL," as well as its website, its official Facebook page and other media.
-The CEL is working on building research networks as well as disseminating information by taking advantage of a laboratory set up at Knowledge Capital at Grand Front Osaka on the northern side of JR Osaka Station for the purpose of studying the attraction of cities.
+In addition, the CEL actively disseminates information through its triannual magazine “CEL,” its website, its official Facebook page and other media.
+Furthermore, the CEL is taking advantage of a laboratory set up at the Knowledge Capital facility at Grand Front Osaka on the north side of JR Osaka Station for the purpose of studying the attraction of cities.
 Various meetings are being held to discuss regional and community energy and design for the year 2050, or to debate what a well-functioning society with a high population of elderly people should look like.

 Also launched was the U-CoRo Project, aimed at developing new networks through the effective use of local resources.
-Specifically, the CEL publishes a wall newspaper, “Uemachi Plateau Konjaku Times," twice a year.
+Specifically, the Project periodically publishes a wall newspaper, “Uemachi Plateau Konjaku Times”.
 Through the newspaper it is hoped that local people will think deeply about their communities—both in the past and toward the future.
-Other events held under the U-CoRo Project included the holding of a forum on various topics, and planning and support for "a cultural theater on Japanese housing and views on Japanese housing by foreign people," one of the official cultural events being held toward the Tokyo Olympics and Paralympics under the sponsorship of the Osaka Museum of Housing and Living.
+Other events held under the U-CoRo Project include the regular holding of a forum on various topics.